assetgrid/assetgridapp/README.md

 CD into the frontend folder and run 'npm install'.
 You can then run the "watch frontend" task in VS code which will automatically compile and serve the frontend.
 In the /frontend/src/lib/apiClient.ts file you can change which URL the frontend expects the backend to be at.

+# Detailed logs

+To get more information from the logs, set the environment variable "Logging:Loglevel:Default": "Information"